Atlantic 10 Conference: Atlantic 10 rivalries

 There are a number of intense rivalries within the Atlantic 10, with rivalries that carry over from the Big 5 which includes Saint Joseph's, La Salle, and Temple (now in the American Athletic Conference).
 URI and UMass also have a long-standing rivalry.
 St. Bonaventure and Duquesne also maintain a rivalry that predates their affiliation with the conference.
 UMass and Temple also had a basketball rivalry while John Chaney was coaching Temple but it has died down a bit since, and even more so now that Temple has left the conference.
-Due to both teams sharing the Ram mascot, the Fordham - URI rivalry has increased in recent years as the competitions are heralded as "The Battle of the Rams."
 The long-standing crosstown rivalry between Richmond and VCU, now known as the Capital City Classic, became a conference rivalry with VCU's arrival in the A10.
 Rivals St. Louis and Dayton play each year in basketball for the Arch-Baron Cup.
 George Washington and George Mason compete annually in the Revolutionary Rivalry across all sports.

 Sports

-In the 2021–22 academic year, the Atlantic 10 Conference sponsors championship competition in nine men's and twelve women's NCAA sanctioned sports, with lacrosse becoming the 10th sponsored men's sport in 2022–23.
-In addition to the 15 full members, two Pennsylvania schools, Lock Haven and Saint Francis, are affiliate members in field hockey.
+In the 2021–22 academic year, the Atlantic 10 Conference sponsors championship competition in ten men's and thirteen women's NCAA sanctioned sports, with lacrosse becoming the 10th sponsored men's sport in 2022–23 and women's golf becoming the 13th sponsored women's sport in 2024–25.
+In addition to the 15 full members, Lock Haven and Saint Francis is an affiliate member in field hockey.
 High Point and Hobart became men's lacrosse affiliates in July 2022.
+Delaware will join as a men's lacrosse affiliate on July 1, 2025 and UMass will compete as a men's lacrosse affiliate when the majority of its sports join the Mid-American Conference on July 1, 2025.